dmccaffrey/28z/README.md

 ### Reference
 Reference values are identified by a preceeding dollar sign ($) and are replaced with the corresponding register or variable value either when input, or in storing mode when evaluated.

+References can also be specified with a preceeding percent sign (%) in interactive input to have the reference be resolved and immediately evaluated.

 ## Supported instructions

 ### !=